hillc255/CambridgeTrails/README.md

 The user can click on the People and History fragments to view images and listen to audo clips by clicking on the play button.

-The Map fragment allows the user to click on addresses and go to the place where a person lived.
-The History fragment uses a Dialog fragment.
+The Map fragment allows the user to click on addresses.
+A google map pops up with a marker indicating where a person lived.

-An image of a written page about a person pops up onto the screen when the play button is clicked.
+The History fragment uses a Dialog fragment to display an image of a written page about a person when a button is clicked.

 <p align="center">
  <kbd><img width="300" height="532" src="readme_assets/Trails.png"></kbd><kbd><img width="300" height="532" src="readme_assets/Trails2.png"></kbd>